 5 – Patience!

 This is the one tool you can’t buy.
 You *CAN* cultivate this tool over time though and for all of us who love to craft, design, and build things it can be the most important tool in your arsenal.
 Without patience your work gets sloppy.
+Take your time, ENJOY your craft.
+If you are doing this for a living you are in that wonderful space of loving what you do so don’t rush.

 Check your local craft shops, harbor freights, etc. for great prices on basic versions of these items if cost is a factor.
 It can take years to build your crafting tool kit, especially with the price of foam and fleece for many of us to consider on top of it all 🙂